adam-codersgu/recyclerview-fastscroller-with-value-label/README.md

 - **valueLabelTextColor** The colour of the value label's text.
 - **valueLabelTextSize** The text size used for the value label.
 - **valueLabelWidth** The width of the value label.
 The default width is 200dp.

+## Issue reporting and feedback

+Issues with the library can be raised by creating a new issue in this GitHub repository.
+Alternatively, you can send a message using the [contact form](https://codersguidebook.com/contact).